Chapter 1: Reunions

 "You say it in a way that makes it sound way too disgusting", Razma said, annoyed.
 "As if I were a professional pervert"-

 "Well… you can't say that she's wrong, pal!", Gilbert teased him.

 "As if you behaved different", Jojo complained, rolling her eyes.

-"That's why I can tease him, because I can understand him!", he said, poking hands with an unenthusiastic Razma.
+"That's why I can tease him, because I understand him!", he said, shaking hands with an unenthusiastic Razma.
 "Come on, pal, get over it!
 Don't let them ruin your mood!"